DESMI Ocean Guard develops compact ballast water treatment systems for the marine industry.

 UV treatment for ballast water

 CompactClean automatically adjusts treatment in challenging water conditions to avoid triggering alarms or interrupting port operations.
-This allows the vessel to continue port operations instead of making the vessel interrupt ballast water discharge processes, saving costs caused by delays.
+This allows the vessel to continue port operations instead of making the vessel interrupt the ballast water discharge processes, saving costs caused by delays.

 Integrated solution for ballast stripping operations